 Honorees will be announced during our pinning ceremonies.
 Honorees will receive an award certificate in a portfolio, an award pin, a spotlight on the nationally recognized DAISY Foundation website, UT Tyler Nursing website, and a unique, hand-carved serpentine stone sculpture from Zimbabwe, entitled "A Healer's Touch."

 A: DAISY is an acronym for Diseases Attacking the Immune SYstem.
 The DAISY Foundation was formed in January, 2000, by the family of J. Patrick Barnes who died at age 33 of complications of Idiopathic Thrombocytopenic Purpura (ITP), an auto-immune disease.
 Touched by the care and compassion of the nurses that took care of him, his family developed recognition programs to honor and celebrate direct care nurses, nursing faculty and nursing students.

-Q: What is The DAISY in Training Award?
+Q: What is The DAISY Award For Extraordinary Nursing Students?

 A: Modeled after The DAISY Award for Extraordinary Nurses, this recognition program is designed to highlight outstanding compassionate care provided to patients and families by Nursing Students when they are working in direct care.
 Nominations are collected throughout all levels and students are eligible to receive the award in their graduating semester.
 We encourage patients, patient families, preceptors, faculty, and other providers who work with our students to nominate a deserving student.